 The name Dwejra comes from a small house that once stood on top of the cliffs surrounding the inland sea.
 With its unique features, the bay is a popular destination for tourists and local snorkellers and divers.
 The bay is home to rich and diverse wildlife and underwater features and has a very rugged feel.

-It’s one of my favourite places to spend time in Gozo, and listed on my list of 25+ Things to do in Gozo.
+It’s one of my favourite places to spend time in Gozo and is listed on my list of 25+ Things to do in Gozo.

 The “Inland Sea” at Dwejra is one of the best beaches in Gozo (in my book at least!)